OpticianWorks Program FAQ

 Q: Do I get a certificate for completing the program?

 A: Yes!
-You get a certificate of achievement for each course you complete and a final certificate upon completing the entire program.* You must REQUEST the final certificate of completion which will be mailed to you and it is suitable for framing for your office.
+You get a certificate of achievement for each course you complete and a final certificate upon completing the entire program.* You must REQUEST the final certificate of completion which will be mailed to you (in the US) and it is suitable for framing for your office.

 Q: Will I get my optician’s license when I complete the program?